zitus91/snakeGame/README.md

 # snakeGame
-a snake form nokia 3310 in ks
+a snake form nokia 3310 in html/js/css